wp-plugins/foxyshop/readme.txt

 == Frequently Asked Questions ==

 = How can I edit product pages? =
 Copy the files from the '*themefiles*' folder inside the plugin into your theme file.
 You may now edit these files.
-Refer to the documentation or comments within these theme files for more directions.
+Refer to the documentation or comments within these theme files for directions.

 = Can I import my products? =
 FoxyShop works very nicely with the [CSV Importer](http://wordpress.org/extend/plugins/csv-importer/) plugin.
 [Click here](http://www.foxy-shop.com/2011/03/importing-products/) for a sample import file and lots of tips for a successful import.